-- There are five exams, each worth 100 points, containing 40-50 multiple choice questions. - You get one attempt on exams. - For Exams #1 through #4, your lowest exam grade will be dropped, and the top three count toward your final grade. - The Final Exam focuses on the material from Unit 5, but includes some information from previous sections, thus it is a comprehensive final exam. - Your top 3 within-semester exams, plus the final exam, are worth 400 points, or 76% of your final grade. - Exams cannot be made up if missed, and late submissions will not be accepted.
+- There are five exams, each worth 100 points, containing 40-50 multiple choice questions. - Exams #1 through #4 will be completed online using Blackboard. - You get one attempt on exams. - For Exams #1 through #4, your lowest exam grade will be dropped, and the top three count toward your final grade. - The Final Exam focuses on the material from Unit 5, but includes some information from previous sections, thus it is a comprehensive exam. - Your top 3 within-semester exams, plus the final exam, are worth 400 points, or 76% of your final grade. - Exams cannot be made up if missed, and late submissions will not be accepted.
 If you miss one of the first four exams, the zero on the missed exam will become your drop grade.
 The Final Exam is mandatory and cannot be missed without having a significant negative impact on your final grade.